KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Many stabilize at IDS / IDM or IDP / IDL,
 completing their inverse arc without ever reaching Nekron.
 Nekron persists only for those entropic essences
-whose lawful culmination ends subversally at VOS within that universe’s lattice.
+whose lawful culmination ends subversally at VOS within that universe's lattice.

 Yet even here, dissolution does not erase essence.
 When dispersive motion reaches its limit,